Clergy Abuse Attorneys work to bring Justice

 On June 3, 2019 in Iowa the state attorney general requested abuse records from The Catholic diocese and launched an abuse hotline for abuse survivors.

 Tell us your story.
 Demand justice.
 Our clergy abuse attorneys stand ready to help.

-Call 877-785-6463, or email us now for a free confidential case consultation regarding a potential lawsuit against your abuser(s) and the church or others who enabled that abuse.
+Email us now, or call 877-785-6463, or email us now for a free confidential case consultation regarding a potential lawsuit against your abuser(s) and the church or others who enabled that abuse.
 We work on a contingency fee basis; we don’t get paid or charge fees unless we win compensation for our clients.

 The Pennsylvania Grand Jury Report

 In August 2018 the nation renewed its attention on the decades-long problem of clergy sex abuse.
 The Pennsylvania grand jury report revealed that a shocking number of priest abuse cases went unreported by the church.
 The Pennsylvania grand jury, which convened for two years, concluded that at least 300 priests had sexually abused more than 1,000 children and underage young people in a period spanning six decades.

 Just as shocking as the jury’s report was its examination of thousands of pages of internal church documents.
 These documents showed the church’s abject moral failure; churches not only concealed the abuse, but coddled the abusers.
 The typical Catholic dioceses failed to “out” the abusers and protect the children in their charge.
 Moreover, the grand jury repeatedly found that the church failed to dismiss and punish those accused by multiple eyewitnesses of sexual abuse.
 The jury also found the church quietly moved sexually abusive priests to other parishes where they often preyed on other unsuspecting children.